 Five Levels of Awareness

-For the purpose of our discussion we will focus on five levels of awareness that an IT professional may exhibit:
+For the purpose of our discussion we will focus on five levels of awareness that someone may exhibit:

 - Individual awareness.
 From this viewpoint it’s all about how someone can change themselves by gaining new skills, insights, experiences, and so on.